 I deal with a lot of new rappers.
 They try to network with me because of my music, the shows I throw, or my design business.
 Which is cool.
 Plus I spend too much time on Facebook and have a friends list full of independent rappers, with new ones trying to add me daily.
 I see a lot of common mistakes new rappers make.
 Unfortunately I don't have the time to message every new rapper I come into contact with and tell them about all of the mistakes they are making.
 And even if I did, half of them probably wouldn't take the criticism constructively anyways.

-So here’s 5 common mistakes I see made by new rappers.
+So here's 5 common mistakes I see made by new rappers; avoid these if you want to get that rap money.
 But really, they are all under the umbrella of the same mistake: not investing in learning how to effectively operate the business side of their career.

 1. Talking “Like A Rapper” To The Wrong People At The Wrong Time